stemarcotti/singularity-introduction/episodes/introduction.md

 - Virtualization allows multiple environments to run on a single computer.
 - Containerization improves upon the virtualization of whole computers by allowing efficient management of the host computer's memory and storage resources.
 - Containers are built from 'recipes' that define the required set of software components and the instructions necessary to build/install them within a container image.
-- Docker is just one software platform that can create containers and the resources they use.
+- Docker and Singularity/Apptainer are software platforms that can create containers and the resources they use.

 ::::::::::::::::::::::::::::::::::::::::::::::::::